Lecrapouille/OpenGlassBox/README.md

 ## Compilation Prerequisite

-- Operating Systems: Linux, Mac OS X.
+- Operating Systems: Linux, Mac OS X. Should compile for Windows.
 - Compilation tools: C++14 (g++ or clang++), Gnu Makefile.
 The C++14 was used to use `std::make_unique`, else the whole code is C++11 compatible.
 - Renderer libraries: SDL2, SDL2_image (You have to install them on your system `sudo apt-get install libsdl2-dev libsdl2-image-dev`).
 - GUI libraries: [DearImGui](https://github.com/ocornut/imgui), [imgui_sdl](https://github.com/Tyyppi77/imgui_sdl) (automatically downloaded and compiled by the Makefile, but not installed).